 BuddyTV started as a website that let users comment on their favorite shows.
 Then the company made this model more mobile with its iOS app and added some tempting features, like integrating a remote for some DVRs.
 Unfortunately, the flaws in the current version of the app overshadow any advantages BuddyTV offers.

-The free BuddyTV app attempts to bridge the gap between TV listing apps and social features.
+BuddyTV app attempts to bridge the gap between TV listing apps and social features.
 Once you pick your favorite shows, you can use the Watch List to see when they will air next.
 If you’re looking for new shows to watch, the home screen makes it easy to find popular shows and highlights new fall series.
 And if you want to watch something right now, the Upcoming tab lists what’s currently on TV through your television provider.
 BuddyTV is compatible with any iPhone, iPad, or iPod touch running iOS 4.0 or later.

 BuddyTV isn’t just for watching live TV.
 It lists streaming content from iTunes, Amazon, and Netflix, and you can edit the list to only show the services that you use.